 Grace forgives all our sin, but it is not like a "go free card" to do anything we wish.
-God decreed Grace as the new Law by which we could be saved from sin and its eternal punishment, but the effort is not his alone.
+God decreed the New Covenant as a new Law by which we could be saved from sin and its eternal punishment, but the effort is not his alone.
 We must also continue to acknowledge God in our lives, minds, and hearts - change ourselves to align with his best intentions.
 To do that we must follow Christ (God) by the example he set in Jesus.
 Remember that example was in sacrifice and obedience, which for us means to leave sin and obey God.
 This will be discussed in other documents.
 There are also more details about the New Covenant and how we are truly saved that I will not discuss here.
 See The True Gospel and Imposters

-The next chapter focuses on our individual learning process, but mankind's learning process continues as well.
+For this chapter, mankind's learning process continues.
 God had told Israel, the Savior (Jesus) was coming hundreds of years before he came, and we see throughout Biblical history that significant time spans elapse between stages of God's plan.
 In fact, we are nearing one of the next stages of mankind's learning process, some two thousand years after the time of Jesus.
 Why the significant time spans?
 Is God on holiday during all of this "down time?"
 Of course not.

 The long time spans are not for God's benefit.
-They give us the time we need to grow and learn because it is the experiences, the lessons, we go through that are most effective in teaching us.
+They give us the time we need to grow, mature, and turn to God, because it is the experiences, the lessons, we go through that are most effective in teaching us.
 For example, we cannot just write a story from birth.
 We must learn words and grammar first, then we can learn the tools of writing and storytelling.
 In this way, humanity itself needs to evolve before certain stages of the learning process can take place.

 An example of this is when Jesus was asked about divorce, "Is it lawful for a man to divorce his wife for any and every reason?"
 (Matthew 19:3) because under the Law of Moses divorce was allowed if the wife "becomes displeasing" to the husband because "he finds something indecent about her" (Deuteronomy 24:1), which allows broad reasons for divorce.